 Although the quality of leads on the site is generally good, you do have to check out each job and do your own research as ProBlogger doesn’t endorse any of the ads personally.
 That’s all pretty standard stuff if you’re applying for freelance writing gigs online in this way though.
 (Even on the best job boards, you’ll always get the occasional advertiser who thinks it’s perfectly OK to ask writers to work for next to nothing.)

 In my 2013 post, I cited People Per Hour as my favourite freelancing website for getting quality freelance writing gigs online.
-Despite not using sites like this much of late, I still stand by this statement in 2015.
+Despite not using sites like this much lately, I still stand by this statement.

 On a personal level, this is the only site of its kind that has resulted in highly-paid, regular writing work for me.
 It’s a good-looking, user-friendly site that is well managed.
-What’s more, pitching for writing work isn’t half as laborious or competitive as it is on sites like Elance, and I also find that the rates for freelancers are much, much fairer.
+What’s more, pitching for writing work isn’t half as laborious or competitive as it is on sites like Upwork, and I also find that the rates for freelancers are much, much fairer.
+Having said that, don’t just take my word for it – check out all of these sites and see which ones you feel more comfortable with personally.

 People Per Hour do take a pretty huge chunk out of your freelance writing wage – particularly on larger amounts.
-I’ve had as much as 15% taken from a £300 deposit before.
+Back in the day, I’ve had as much as 15% taken from a £300 deposit before.
 That’s £45 (over $70 USD) just for hooking me up with a freelance writing gig!
-Having said that, I wouldn’t have found the job otherwise and they do have a business to run after all!
+Having said that, I wouldn’t have found that job otherwise… and they do have a business to run!

 Not every listing included what the fee for the gig was (as this was not always available).
 I mentioned this in some feedback to the site owner.
-They let me know that in the case of a fee not being available, whether a writing gig is included or not is based on the quality of the poster and scope of the job.
-They also round up the best writing jobs from Elance and oDesk on the email as a sort of bonus, and I suggested they extend that scope to People Per Hour too.
+They let me know that in the case of a fee not being available, whether a writing gig is included or not is based on the quality of the company and scope of the job.
+They also round up the best writing jobs from Upwork on the email as a sort of bonus, and I suggested they extend that scope to People Per Hour too.

 Tom Ewer launched his Paid to Blog Jobs site in 2014, using a subscribe-to model for blogging job seekers.